chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 So, we need a config.

-The config supplies extra parameters to the software, to make implicit assumptions explicit and tailor to personal preferences.
+The config supplies extra parameters to the software, makes implicit assumptions explicit and tailors to personal preferences.

 Examples: